muyishen2040/Racing-AI-Reinforcement-Learning-for-Mario-Kart-64/README.md

 **Pre-requisites:**
 - Docker & docker-compose
-- Ensure you have a copy of the ROMs you wish to use, and make sure it is placed inside the path under `gym_mupen64plus/ROMs`
+- Ensure you have a copy of the ROMs you wish to use, and make sure it is placed inside the path under `gym_mupen64plus/ROMs`.

 **Steps:**

 0. Clone the repository and get into the root folder of the project.

-1. Run the docker compose of the game environment using
+1. Run the docker compose of the game environment using:

-    ```
+    ```bash
     docker-compose up --build -d
     ```